nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/routing.md

 The default is `false`.

-## template_file_extension
-A file extension for template files.

-The default is `tpl`, so your template files are supposed to be named like `example.tpl`.

-## layout_file_extension
-A file extension for layout files.

-The default is `tpl`, so your layout files are supposed to be named like `example.tpl`.

 # Setting Routes With URL Path Parameters
 There is no need to rewrite URLs for URL path parameters in web server side.